snidercs/frc-bot-2024/doc/botspec.md

 # Robot Specification

-## Gamepad Layout
+## Gamepad Layouts
-The table below is a general outline of what the gamepad controls do.
+The tables below is a general outline of what the gamepad controls do for each mode.

+# Standard

 |  Button/Stick |             Action                   |
 |---------------|:------------------------------------:|
 | Left Axis     | Controls forward and backward motion |